bcutler94/superSecret/README.md

 ## Notes
 - Algorithm uses graph to find the start and end destination in linear time complexity
-- Server has local cache that holds up to 1000 unique flightLists -> TODO would be to implement full LRUCache using linked list
+- Server has local cache that holds up to 1000 unique flightLists
 - Server has some 3rd party (body-parser) and native middleware to provide JSON body parsing and time endpoint metrics
 - Total time took for core server logic ~45 mins but spent ~1 hour adding cache, user input functionality + testing

+### TODO
+- Add validation to body params
+- Harden up error handling / edge cases
+- Convert local cache to LRUCache using linked list